 First of all I'd like you to congratulate you on winning the 2013 Young Artist prize!
 Briefly - it's a privately funded prize awarded annually by the Estonian Academy of Arts to a recent BA graduate (based on portfolio) and to a recent MA graduate (based on final degree work).
-Perhaps you could tell us more about this award, what it means to you and what your general take is on awards in visual arts?
+Perhaps you could tell us more about this award, what does it mean to you and what's your general take on awards in visual arts?